ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/README.md

 | Marinatto                            | 128      | 4       | 302      | 434   | 0.695853       |
 | KFC London                           | 314      | 70      | 375      | 759   | 0.494071       |

+The DistilBERT sentiment analysis (above table) presents a refined but slightly stricter view compared to VADER, highlighting more critical customer perceptions.
+Paratha Inn (Streatham) and Roots Restaurant remain the top performers, each with over 94% positive sentiment.
+These restaurants continue to demonstrate consistent quality and strong customer satisfaction, even under the more nuanced scrutiny of a transformer-based model.
+SW16 Bar & Kitchen and Italian Bistro follow closely, maintaining high positive ratios around 90%.
+This indicates that despite the stricter classification, their customer experiences are still largely favorable.
+These venues likely benefit from strong service and food quality that stand up well to detailed textual analysis.
+In the mid-range, Putt Putt & Karaoke Bar, La Casita, and Slurp show slightly reduced positive ratios compared to VADER, with more critical sentiment identified by DistilBERT.
+While still mostly positive, the model picks up on more nuanced dissatisfaction, likely tied to inconsistent service or environment.
+Toward the bottom, Nando’s Streatham, Starbucks Coffee, and Marinatto reveal further dips in sentiment.
+These establishments have significant portions of negative or neutral reviews, suggesting recurring issues or underwhelming experiences.
+KFC London stands out again as the poorest performer, with less than half of the reviews rated as positive.
+This confirms serious shortcomings in customer satisfaction, especially under the deeper linguistic interpretation of a transformer model.
+Overall, DistilBERT amplifies sentiment polarity, providing sharper insight into where customer experience truly excels and where it falls short.
+The top restaurants remain strong, while those in the lower tier appear even more in need of attention.

 ## Decision Visualization

+In the Visualization section, the three VADER and distilBERT sentiment breakdown plots provide insight into how these models interprets individual reviews.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/blob/main/Images/vader_viz.png?raw=true)

+The first and third reviews (Entry Rows: 0 and 4612) have compound scores of 0.95, indicating highly positive sentiment overall.
+However, both display a greater neutral score (0.55 and 0.54 respectively) than positive (0.45 and 0.46), showing that VADER sometimes classifies parts of strongly positive text as neutral due to its rule-based approach.
+The second review (Entry Row: 3022) has a compound score of 0.60, which is still positive, but lower in intensity.
+Here, the model assigns 80% to positive sentiment, reflecting a clearer alignment between the compound score and the label distribution.
+These visualizations suggest that while VADER effectively identifies positive sentiment overall, it may underrepresent positivity when neutral language is present, highlighting its limitations in capturing nuance compared to transformer models like DistilBERT.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/blob/main/Images/distilbert_viz.png?raw=true)

+The three DistilBERT sentiment visualizations (above 3 images) show consistent and decisive classifications across all selected reviews (Entry Rows: 2301, 4022, and 999).
+Each review is labeled as POSITIVE with a confidence score of 1.00, and all sentiment probability is assigned entirely to the positive class, with 0.00 for both negative and neutral.
+This reflects DistilBERT’s ability to interpret contextual cues and nuanced expressions more confidently than VADER.
+Unlike VADER, which may split scores between neutral and positive even in clearly favorable reviews, DistilBERT shows no ambiguity.
+It identifies strong positive sentiment with full certainty, which indicates a more assertive and context-aware classification style, especially useful for business insights drawn from natural customer language.

 ## Technology Used